google/koladata/docs/api_reference.md

   to_dataframe(ds) -&gt; extract &#39;x&#39;, &#39;y&#39;

 `cols` can be used to specify which data from the DataSlice should be extracted as DataFrame columns.
-It can contain either the string names of attributes or Exprs which can be evaluated on the DataSlice.
-If `ds` has OBJECT schema, specified attributes must present in all objects in `ds`.
+It can be a sequence of string names of attributes, sequence of Exprs, or a mapping column names to string names of attributes or Exprs.
+If `ds` has OBJECT schema, specified attributes must be present in all objects in `ds`.
 To ignore objects which do not have specific attributes, one can use `S.maybe(attr)` in `cols`.
 For example,

   ds = kd.slice([1, 2, 3])
   to_dataframe(ds) -&gt; extract &#39;self_&#39;